Sustainability in raw material extraction

 In Germany, federal legislation stipulates that extractive companies must conduct recultivation measures.
 These usually include measures which are still necessary after closure of the mine concerned, such as measures for the rehabilitation of the mine area and recultivation measures.

-Provisions made by companies which must publish their annual financial statements are shown transparently at http://www.bundesanzeiger.de.
-Companies with mandatory reporting obligations with fiscal years starting after 31 December 2021 publish their financial statements at https://www.unternehmensregister.de.
+Provisions made by companies which must publish their annual financial statements are shown transparently in the Federal Gazette (Bundesanzeiger) or, for financial years which begin after 31 December 2021, in the Company Register (Unternehmensregister).
 The duty of disclosure pursuant to Section 325 HGB always applies to all limited companies and all commercial partnerships without a natural person as a personally liable shareholder (e. g.
 GmbH & Co.
 KG).

 Implementation securities